-- 1) Click Start / Programs /Accessories / Command Prompt to open a new window with a prompt - 2) Change to the directory where the application is installed (the default used to be C:Program FilesLogiXML Ad Hoc Report Builder) - 3) Enter Xcopy /e /i /x . << new_path >> a.
-If the XCopy option is not used, copy the entire physical folder structure to the new location and reset the folder permissions.

-The /e parameter copies sub-folders The /i parameter indicated that the target is a directory The /x parameter retains the folder permissions The period indicates "from the current folder" << new_path >> is the target folder
+- a) Click Start → Programs → Accessories → Command Prompt to open a new window with a command line prompt. - b) Change to the directory where the application is installed (the default used to be C:\Program Files\LogiXML Ad Hoc Report Builder). - c) Enter XCopy /e /i /x . <"new_path"> where - The /e parameter copies sub-folders - The /i parameter indicated that the target is a directory - The /x parameter retains the folder permissions - The period indicates "from the current folder" - <"new_path"> is the target folder